 - Navigate our emotions

 - Tune into our thoughts of the world

 - Create meaning, and process our experiences.

-"Music Meet-Up" is a 6-session group program offered to support young people dealing with the challenges with having a cancer diagnosis and its treatment.
-Each weekly session is focused on a theme and includes music-based activities to develop of practical coping skills.
+"Music Meet-Up" is a group program offered once a week for 6 weeks to support young people dealing with the challenges of having a cancer diagnosis and its treatment.
+Each weekly session is focused on a theme and includes music-based activities to develop practical coping skills.

 Since June of 2018, Dr. Chana Korenblum (Psychosocial Oncology) and Dr. SarahRose Black (Music Therapy) have been facilitating this group for AYA (Adolescents and Young Adults) to connect with each other through conversations about and participation in various music-based activities, including information about music-based strategies and tools.